 Lathe Machine has numerous advantages, some of them are:

-1. High-Quality Products: Lathe machine, especially the CNC Lathe machine, produce final products with high quality.
+i)High Quality Products: Lathe machine specially the CNC Lathe machine produce final products with high quality.

-2. High Speed: The machining in the lathe can be done at a very high speed especially in automatic and CNC lathe machines.
+- ii) High Speed: The machining in the lathe can be done a very high speed specially in automatic and CNC lathe machine.

 Disadvantages of Lathe Machine:

-- The high skilled worker required for the initial setup.
+- ii) High skilled operators are required for the initial setup of CNC machine.